Working Towards 2050

 We are now also able to measure the specific progress we are making within the Wet Tropics region.

-Report cards will be produced annually to monitor and track trends in catchment conditions and aquatic health (rivers, estuaries, wetlands and near-shore coastal and marine environments) against an agreed set of indicators.
+The Wet Tropics Report Card allows us to track trends in catchment conditions and the health of rivers, estuaries, wetlands and near shore coastal and marine environments.